philipgray/Project3/README.md

 * [MongoDB](https://www.mongodb.com/)

 Once you've gotten your various keys, you'll want to replace the xyz with the subsequent codes that  got from registering for these APIs.
 One thing to note is in the Twitter bearer token, you might have a `%` sign, and it will not properly read.
 To fix this all you need to do is add another `%` right before or after it and it will work properly.

+MongoDB is also a little weird, you'll want to create your own database.
+If you want to avoid potential charges, we suggest you use a shared cluster.
+Once you've made your database, and you're looking at the database deployments, find the db you've created, and click "Connect" which will provide you with code and instructions to connect to your MongoDB in a variety of different programming languages.

 ## Package Installation